1994/SmartORM/README.md

 - JPA-compliant interface and entity annotations
 - Supports multiple database types, such as MySQL, PostgreSQL, SQLite, etc.

+## Requirements

+- Java 1.8 or above
+- An OpenAI API key

 ## Installation

 To use SmartORM in your Java project, you can add the following Maven dependency to your project's pom.xml file: